richardvecsey/UdacityPyTorch-DeepWalker/README.md

 # Import
 Using this application you have to import **PyTorch**.
 Besides this there is no needed other import, since it uses standard elements.

+You have to download yolov3.weights file from [here](https://pjreddie.com/media/files/yolov3.weights) and place it to root directory.

 # Sources